-Mirror Lake can vary in appearance at different times in Yosemite National Park, California.
+Mirror Lake can vary in appearance at different times in Yosemite National Park, California, USA.

 Mirror Lake in Yosemite National Park is a short, easy hike which is lengthened substantially by exercising poor parking placement, shuttle bus ignorance and wandering around aimlessly in a desperate search for the trail-head.